minagawah/solid-principles-crockford/docs/react.md

 But, once replaced with **B** (sub-class), it stopped working.
 If that happens, then **B** (sub-class) is said to violate LCP.

 In another word,
-if you substitute a sub-class for the parent, and breaks,
-then the sub-class violates LCP.
+if you substitute a sub-class for the parent, and breaks, then the sub-class violates LCP.

 ### ■ Solution

 Fix the sub-class **B**.
 Make sure it won't break the behaviors of its super-class **A**.
-Or, another way would be to introduce a new class **C**
-which is the approach taken in the bellow example.
+Or, another way would be to introduce a new class **C** which is the approach taken in the bellow example.

 ### BAD

+When using `Person` (parent), it works.
+When using `Developer` (sub-class), it throws an error
+because you forget to pass `food` in `Developer` component.

 ```jsx
 const Person = ({ food, drink, place }) => (